NichoNaps/csci591-auto-vuln/homework4/readme.md

 - **Integer Sign Analysis**: Determine at each point in the program whether an integer variable is positive, negative, or unknown
 - **Reaching Definition Analysis**: Determine at each point in the program which variable assignments are active (uses subscripts to denote the line number where the assignment occurred).

+See `logs/*` for examples of the program in action and `programs/*` for the While3addr programs used.

 # Setup

 ```sh